kuroko1t/nne/README.md

 * edgetpu
 If you want to compile pytorch model for edgetpu, [install edgetpu_compiler](https://coral.ai/docs/edgetpu/compiler/)

-* onnxruntime
-You can use CPU, GPU, TensorRT as the backend of onnxruntime.
-You need to build from source to use onnxruntime.

 ## Example

 example compile pytorch model for edge device.
 See [example](https://github.com/kuroko1t/nne/tree/master/examples) for details